roma-patel/notebook/text/posts/musical.md

 How to Save a Life by The Fray (walls?
 8th grade? early exam mornings)

-First Class by Rainbow Kitten Surprise (brown, long plane rides)
+First Class by Rainbow Kitten Surprise (brown, long plane rides and walking back alone)

 Train by Porcupine Tree (the NH7 haze, long train rides, the almost reunion at disha's)